KinoFool/kinofool.github.io/README.md

 # kinofool.github.io

+WIP

-This is my website xD a simple and short description of me.
+This is my website a simple and short description of me.